niemopen/niem-naming-design-rules/niem-ndr.md

 Many reference schema documents are **optional and over-inclusive**.
 Data definitions in namespaces defined by reference schema documents are designed with parts that are intended to be omitted or refined as needed for a particular exchange.
 Many reference schema documents define more complex types than any individual exchange will need and define complex types that have more properties, with broader cardinality, than an individual exchange will need.
 Data definitions within reference schema documents are designed to be a basis that is refined and specialized for a particular exchange.

 Developers of information exchanges are expected to subset, profile, augment, and extend reference schema documents to construct precise data definitions to match their information exchange requirements.
 However, a schema document thus modified is no longer the authoritative definition of components in its namespace and should not be designated as a reference schema document; it is instead a [subset schema document]() or [message schema document]().
+There can only be one schema document marked as a reference or extension schema document for a namespace.

 ### 4.1.2 Extension schema document